 - QSART- Quantitative Sudomotor Axon Reflex Testing:

-- In this test, the sudomotor autonomic function is measured.
-Your doctor will place electrodes at your wrist and leg and will measure the sweat output after the impulse stimulates the sweat glands to produce sweat.
-This will reflect the nerve fiber functioning and your doctor will compare the results with the normal values.
+This test measures your autonomic nervous system.
+Your doctor will place electrodes on your wrist and leg and measure sweat output after the impulse stimulates the sweat glands to produce sweat.
+This is a reflection of nerve fiber function and your doctor will compare the results to normal.
 People with small fiber neuropathy will have low sweat output.

-- Your doctor might perform additional tests to identify other medical problems that are linked to your symptoms.
-Blood tests, genetic testing, or imaging tests are tests commonly performed.
+Your doctor may do additional tests to find other medical problems that may be related to your symptoms.
+Blood tests, genetic tests, or imaging tests are common tests.

 Identifying the causes of small fiber neuropathy

-- After small fiber neuropathy is confirmed, your doctor will look for its cause that may be due to an underlying medical health problem.
-According to the National Institutes of Health (NIH), 50% of people develop small fiber neuropathy that has prediabetes or diabetes.
+After small fiber neuropathy is confirmed, your doctor will look for its cause, which may be due to an underlying medical health problem.
+According to the National Institutes of Health (NIH), 50% of people who develop small fiber neuropathy have prediabetes or diabetes.
 The NIH has also found that small fiber neuropathy can also be the result of gene mutations, SCN9A and SCN10A.
 These genes carry instructions for making sodium channels to conduct electrical signals.